Category Archive: Research

 Locations of the student participants studied.

-Our analysis also revealed various disparities in reporting the student demographics particularly the socio-economic status (SES) of the students.
+Our analysis revealed another longitudinal trend, various disparities in reporting the student demographics, particularly the socio-economic status (SES) of the students.
 For the purpose of this analysis, we considered information about free/reduced lunch as low SES if not explicitly reported in the paper.
 Only 32 of the articles analyzed reported information about students’ SES.
 Despite previous evidence showing that the SES of the student affects their academic achievement, the underreporting suggests that it is still not being considered in many research studies.

 Socio-economic status among participants